DeenoBajithaCode/NeuroSearch/README.md

 - Upload and store news articles
 - Generate embeddings using sentence-transformers
 - Store and search with FAISS or Chroma vector DB
-- Flask API for querying with semantic meaning
+- Django API for querying with semantic meaning
 - Optional: Response latency tracking & vector caching

 ## Requirements

 - Python 3.8+
-- Flask
+- Django
 - sentence-transformers
 - faiss-cpu or chromadb
 - numpy